-10. Under BitLocker fixed data-drive settings, choose from the following:
+10. Under BitLocker fixed data-drive settings, toggle the following setting:

 - Write Access To Fixed Data – Drive Not Protected By BitLocker Fixed Drive Recovery – If not Blocked, users can write to fixed drives only when those drives are encrypted with BitLocker.

-11. Under BitLocker removable fixed data-drive settings, choose from the following:
+11. Under BitLocker removable fixed data-drive settings, toggle the following setting:

 - Write Access To Removable Data – Drive Not Protected By BitLocker – If On, users can write to removable drives only when those drives are encrypted with BitLocker.
-Configure this setting as per your organization’s policy to allow write access on other organization removable drives.
+Configure this setting to be in line with your organization’s policy about writing access on other organization removable drives.